 Increase member retention and satisfaction

 Members who feel that their employer is invested in offering them quality benefits and educating them on how to use them will be less likely to leave the company.
-Almost 56% of those surveyed indicated that employer coverage is a key factor in their decision to stay at their current company.
+Almost 56% of respondents to a recent AHIP survey indicated that employer coverage is a key factor in their decision to stay at their current company.
 With a more centralized focus on member needs, and a strong pharmacy benefits plan, employers can positively influence member retention and satisfaction strategies.

 An organization that is not taking a member-centric approach to building a pharmacy benefits program might be losing out on the opportunity to drive better financial and health outcomes for both the organization and the employee.
 The most powerful way to proactively support this approach for pharmacy is to:

 - Employ an effective procurement strategy and claims monitoring approach.
 Organizations must have visibility into their PBM offers, and weigh their options with respect to members needs to ensuring that the benefits plan is sustainable and managed over time.

 - Leverage claims data and market insights to help fully understand the needs and make better decisions.

 - Empower employees with the right information and solutions to best manage their options.

 Addressing these areas allows the organization and their broker partner to best serve members throughout the pharmacy lifecycle.
 Stay tuned for the next blog post that outlines the three strategies Truveris has identified to take a member-centric approach to pharmacy benefits.